When to apply for development approval

 In most cases you’ll need more than one consent.

-If you need Development Plan consent you must lodge your application with us.
+If you need Development Plan Consent you generally will need to lodge your application with us.

-If you only need Building Rules consent you can lodge your application with us or use a private certifier accredited to assess building applications.
+If you only need Building Rules Consent you can either lodge your application with us, or engage a private certifier to assess building applications.

 We will issue the final Development Approval.